Altinn/altinn-studio-docs/content/app/development/configuration/datafields/_index.en.md

 path      | Datamodel path to the form field.
 This value is the same value that is bound to a component in the app's layout file. dataTypeId| Id of the datamodel where the value is collected from.

-The configuration for an app with two defined datafields will look like this:
+The configuration for an app with two defined data fields will look like this:

   ```json
 "dataFields": [